Words by Lula Criado

 Hurricanes, earthquakes, tsunamis, heat waves, droughts, tornadoes and eruptions are commonly known as natural disasters for most people, but what if it’s a cry for help from Earth?
-The climate crisis could have a positive impact in society: we need to adjust our thinking and change our behaviour in order to live in sustainable harmony with our planet and the environment.
+The climate crisis could have a positive impact on society: we need to adjust our thinking and change our behaviour in order to live in sustainable harmony with our planet and the environment.

 Nature is wise and has created perfect biological methods and solutions, so why not follow their rules?
-Melissa Sterry, design scientist and unconventional thinker with a cutting-edge focus on Biomimicry, Living Architecture and Resilience Theory, is a futurist of our planet.
+Melissa Sterry, a design scientist and unconventional thinker with a cutting-edge focus on Biomimicry, Living Architecture and Resilience Theory, is a futurist of our planet.
 Founder and director of Bionic City, Melissa Sterry is blurring the boundaries between environment, technology and engineering.
 Based on Biomimetics, Biotechnology and Biology principles, Melissa tells us that Bionic City “embraces the European tradition of the imaginary city as a vehicle for philosophical exploration of possible architectural and urban futures”.

 Three assets define Bionic City: exploring, applying and experimenting – exploring how principles of biosciences can be used to design, plan and build cities of the future, applying these principles to blend technology and nature to better develop new plans of construction and experimenting with art-influenced by bioscience.